In this section: Learn how to negotiate with your publisher and retain the rights you want so that you are able to use your work in the future.

 Your publisher will likely send you their standard copyright transfer agreement that may or may not give you the rights that you want.
 Publishers of journals and scholarly texts generally prefer to hold the copyright so they have absolute control over how the work is marketed and distributed, but these agreements can also prevent you from using your own work in the future.
 Rather than simply signing the publisher's copyright transfer agreement, you may choose to reserve some rights rather than pass them all to the publisher.

 Some publishers already grant back to the author many rights, such as the right to distribute copies to colleagues or the right for the author's institution to include an article in a coursepack without having to pay copyright clearance fees.
 How do you know what your publisher allows?
 Read your publication agreement!
-It's your publication agreement or copyright transfer agreement that governs what rights you as an author have.
+It's your publication agreement or copyright transfer agreement that governs what rights you have as an author.
 This document is a contract and should be read as carefully as any other contract that you might sign.
 Generally rights are specified on the publication agreement.
 Some publishers also have pages that outline the rights that authors maintain.
 A good place to find these web pages is in the Sherpa Romeo database of publisher copyright policies.

 Once you've determined what rights you want to retain and what rights the publisher grants authors as a matter of course, you are ready to negotiate your agreement.
 There are a few different ways you can go about doing this: